 If you want to go back to diet restrictions after the experiment, do so.

-I even have a “tinkering” method for carnivores who are thriving, yet want to get “carnivore cut” – you can – I’ll help you, but lets get healthy first.
+I even have a “tinkering” method for carnivores who are thriving, yet want to get “carnivore cut” – you can – I’ll help you (see the Meat Health Masterclass at the end), but let’s get healthy first.

 Hunger talks in many languages like feeling weak and tired, or irritable and depressed, or via poor concentration and brain fog.